General Enterprise Ventures (GEVI) vs. Its Competitors Head to Head Review

 Profitability

-This table compares General Enterprise Ventures and its competitors’ net margins, return on equity and return on assets.
+This table compares General Enterprise Ventures and its peers’ net margins, return on equity and return on assets.

 |Net Margins